Frequently Asked Questions

 Read on to feel confident and informed to take the next steps in your health journey.

 Whether or not you need to stay overnight in the hospital after the procedure depends on several factors, including whether you are experiencing any pain and how you feel overall.
+Most patients go home the same or next day.

 The doctor will decide based on your individual situation.